-For those of you who don’t know her already, Esther is the daughter of Carla Emery, famed author of The Encyclopedia of Country Living.
+For those of you who don’t know her already, Esther is the daughter of Carla Emery, famed author of The Encyclopedia of Country Living (Amazon).
 Esther and her family live off-grid in the mountains where she writes about life, faith, nature and seasons.
 You can read her About page here, but my favorite get-to-know-Esther post is here: An Esther Primer for New Followers.
 Head on over and subscribe to her blog, and while you’re there, follow her on Facebook and YouTube!

 How a Family of Seven Lives in a Tiny House – Podcast